Frequently Asked Questions (FAQ)

 How long is recovery?

 Generally, inflammation, pain, and swelling may take up to 72 hours to peak.
-I would take time off from work/school/life during this period to avoid over-taxing the body.
+We would suggest taking time off from work/school/life during this period to avoid over-taxing the body.
 Simple things like lifting, bending over, straining, or eating the wrong foods can prolong recovery.
 Most importantly, dietary restrictions placed by the surgeon are key to optimal outcomes.
 Eating the wrong food can tear the incision, loosen sutures, compromise dressings, or weaken provisional restorations.
 Depending on the procedure, a soft, no chew diet may be required for a week, sometimes more, after surgery

 How much pain should I expect after surgery?